SketchyMaze/doodle/Building.md

 # Ensure you have bindata CLI command.
 NOTE: below repo is
 # my fork of go-bindata, can find it elsewhere instead.
+# Future Go 1.16 will have native support to embed files and
+# go-bindata will be not needed.
 go get -u git.kirsle.net/go/bindata/...

-# From the doodle repo
+# From the doodle repo: `make bindata-dev` will populate dummy .go
+# files for bindata and allow the app to actually BUILD, otherwise the
+# `go get` would fail.
+make bindata-dev
-make bindata-dev  # TODO: populates the bindata .go modules. go get ./...      # install dependencies etc.
+go get ./...      # install dependencies etc.

 # The app should build now.
 Build and install the doodad tool.